breycarr/thermostat/README.md

 ```
 As a User
 So that I can turn the temperature up when I'm cold
-I want to increase the temperature with an up function
+I want to be able increase the temperature
 ```
 Object | Message
 -|-